LexiestLeszek/InvestorGPT/README.md

 These factors provide a comprehensive view of the company's historical performance and current market sentiment.
 Additional tools can be added as needed.

-### LangChain ReAct agent

-The response and action agent were initially used for stock analysis, but the results were inconsistent.
-This approach involves a dynamic thought process during runtime, with actions based on the agent's thoughts.
-However, it may get stuck in an infinite loop of thoughts and actions, making it unsuitable for complex tasks such as stock analysis.
-Further improvements can be made by modifying the prompt.

 #### Example

 Input